Hosting a Booth/Exhibit

 Interested in sharing your cultural knowledge and experiences through displays, interactive demonstrations, traditional dress, food, and/or cultural items?

 Host a booth/exhibit at the 31st annual DU Festival of Nations!

-For example, a booth may choose to lead a "how-to" demonstration of specific cultural skills or customs or lead a specific interactive activity.
-Depending on the time required for each demonstration, you may want to develop a demonstration schedule—e.g., the demonstration will occur at the top of every hour or half-hour.
+For example, a booth may choose to lead a "how-to" demonstration of specific cultural skills or customs or lead a specific interactive activity such as a cultural trivia.
+Depending on the time required for each demonstration, you may want to develop a demonstration schedule.

 Please be sure to review the Booth/Exhibit Policies, Rules, & Requirements carefully before submitting a Booth Application.

 The University of Denver is a private University that strives for excellence, innovation, engagement, integrity, and inclusiveness and is dedicated to creating a campus climate with an ethos of respect, understanding, and appreciation of individual and group differences.